fastlane/fastlane/fastlane/docs/Guide.md

 Requirements:

-- Mac OS 10.9 or newer
+- macOS 10.9 or newer
 - Ruby 2.0 or newer (`ruby -v`)
 - Xcode